Back in the day, VW's were everywhere and finding a decent used one for sale was no

 and

-has actually disolved part
+has actually dissolved part

 (see Fig. 3).

-panels welded in.
+panel welded in.
 The good news is that several after-market suppliers have a good selection

 usually rust out.
 The bad news is that unless you're handy with a welder, having

-Along the edges of the roof where it slopes down to meet the rain gutter
+- Along the edges of the roof where it slopes down to meet the rain gutter

 (especially on the passenger's side)

-The battery tray under the battery (on the passenger's side of the engine compartment)
+- The battery tray under the battery (on the passenger's side of the engine compartment)

 Check the underside of this tray too,